bmiles-development/s6pack-cloud/README.md

 # Installation
  1) clone the project ```git clone git@github.com:bmiles-development/s6pack-cloud.git``` and cd into the project diractory.
  2) run ```npm update```
- 3) Create AWS [SSM Parameter Store](https://us-east-1.console.aws.amazon.com/systems-manager/parameters) for the first section of parameters outlined in the config.hostingStack.yaml comments.Modify the parameters in the following config files to match your application: config.hostingStack.yaml, config.dataStack.yaml and config.webStack.yaml
- 4) Install AWS, Stripe and dependant CDKTF providers. run ```cdktf get``` to install the providers.
+ 3) Install AWS, Stripe and dependant CDKTF providers. run ```cdktf get``` to install the providers.
- 5) run ```cdktf deploy tfStateBackupStack --auto-approve``` this will setup the state store on S3 instead of on your local machine.
+ 4) run ```cdktf deploy tfStateBackupStack --auto-approve``` this will setup the state store on S3 instead of on your local machine.
 This is for a bunch of good reasons, including better security and avoiding syncing issues when developing with a team.
- 6) open the file ./stacks/tfStateBackup/TFStateBackupStack.ts and remove the open and closing comment tags from this block of code:
+ 5) open the file ./stacks/tfStateBackup/TFStateBackupStack.ts and remove the open and closing comment tags from this block of code:
     ```
     // import (S3Backend) from "cdktf"
     ```